vEnhance/1802/src/vectors.typ

 - Capital letters like $P$ and $Q$ are used for points.
   When we draw pictures of points, we always draw them as _dots_.

+- Sometimes, if we need to refer to the vector drawn as an arrow which starts at point $P$ and ends at $Q$, we write $arrow(P Q)$ for it.
 ]

 We'll also use different notation for actual elements: